Well Child Visit at 9 to 10 Years

 What can I do to keep my child safe in the sun and near water?

 - Teach your child how to swim.
 Even if your child knows how to swim, do not let him or her play around water alone.
 An adult needs to be present and watching at all times.
 Make sure your child wears a safety vest when he or she is on a boat.

 - Make sure your child puts sunscreen on before he or she goes outside to play or swim.
 Use sunscreen with a SPF 15 or higher.
 Use as directed.
 Apply sunscreen at least 15 minutes before your child goes outside.
 Reapply sunscreen every 2 hours.

 What else can I do to keep my child safe?

 - Encourage your child to use safety equipment.
 Encourage your child to wear a helmet when he or she rides a bicycle and protective gear when he or she plays sports.
 Protective gear includes a helmet, mouth guard, and pads that are appropriate for the sport.

 - Remind your child how to cross the street safely.
 Remind your child to stop at the curb, look left, then look right, and left again.
 Tell your child never to cross the street without an adult.
 Teach your child where the school bus will pick him or her up and drop him or her off.
 Always have adult supervision at your child's bus stop.

 - Store and lock all guns and weapons.
 Make sure all guns are unloaded before you store them.
 Make sure your child cannot reach or find where weapons or bullets are kept.
 Never leave a loaded gun unattended.

 - Remind your child about emergency safety.
 Be sure your child knows what to do in case of a fire or other emergency.
-Teach your child how to call 911.
+Teach your child how to call your local emergency number (911 in the US).